We Respect Your Privacy

 Air Freight Customs Clearance:

-You are responsible for ensuring your cargo complies with all relevant customs laws as an air freight carrier.
-This includes supplying correct and current documentation, stating the shipment's value, and paying all applicable duties or taxes.
+You are responsible for ensuring your cargo complies with all relevant customs laws as the shipper/exporter or the importer of record (IOR).
+This includes providing accurate documentation, declaring the shipment value correctly, and paying applicable duties and taxes (directly or via your broker/forwarder).

 Understanding the fundamentals can assist make the process of clearing customs for air freight easier.
 The following are the main procedures for clearing customs for air freight: